izikeros/blog/content/posts/posts/2026-04-09_model-migration.md

 - The retrieved context chunks
 - The current model's answer (this becomes your reference)
 - For as many as you can afford: a human-verified "ideal" answer

+> Notice: with this approach you are preparing for testing answer generation part of the RAG not the retriever.

 **Don't sample uniformly.** Stratify on purpose.
 Include: